rec/sproc/README.rst

        print(is_error, line)

+`Call(cmd, sleep=0, count=None, **kwds)`
+    An iterator for (is_error, line) pairs from a subprocess.

 cmd:
-    A list or tuple of strings, or a string.
+    A list or tuple of strings, or a string, to run in a subprocess.

-    If shell=True, Popen expects a string, so if ``cmd`` is a list, it is joined with spaces.
+    If shell=True, Popen expects a string, so if ``cmd`` is a list, it is joined using shlex.

     If shell=False, Popen expects a list of strings, so if ``cmd`` is a string, it is split using shlex

-out:
-    ``out`` is called for each line in the subprocess's stdout

-err:
-    ``err`` is called for each line in the subprocess's stderr

 sleep:
-    How long to sleep between checking the processes, in seconds
+    How long to sleep between checking the process, in seconds

 count:
     Maximum number of lines to retrieve at a time from the streams stdout and stderr.
 If count is empty, retrieve lines until the stream blocks.

 kwds:
     Keywords that are passed to subprocess.Popen